GavinMendelGleason/blog/entries/big_data_terminusdb.md

 # Big Data and TerminusDB
 ## How we loaded 17 billion triples into TerminusDB

-Recently at TerminusDB, at the behest of someone in our community, we decided to do a large ingest, the OpenAlex Authors collection.
-Amazingly, we found that after ingest, not only did we have a dataset with 17 billion triples, but when we compared to MongoDB, our database is smaller, and much better indexed.
-You can basically search starting from anywhere, in any direction quickly.
+Recently at TerminusDB, at the behest of an active community member, we decided to do an ingest of the OpenAlex Authors collection.
+This is a pretty big data set.
+Amazingly, we found that after ingest, not only did we have a database with 17 billion triples, but when we compared to MongoDB, our database is smaller (only 212GB as compared to 280GB), even though much better indexed.
+With our version you can search starting from subject, object or predicate, in any direction, and get results quickly.

 ## Big Data is not always needed

-When TerminusDB was first getting started, we did a project to load information about the Polish economy into a giant knowledge graph.
+When TerminusDB was first getting started, we did a project loading public information about the Polish economy into a giant knowledge graph.
 The project had a lot of custom code which would merge information into a single compressed representation of a graph which could then be